Firefighting in the United States: Fire companies

 Benjamin Franklin founded the first American volunteer fire company in Philadelphia in 1736.
 Such companies were soon organized in other colonies.
 Among those who served as volunteer firefighters were George Washington, Alexander Hamilton, John Hancock, Samuel Adams and Paul Revere.
 In 1818 the first known female firefighter Molly Williams rose to prominence in New York, when she took her place with the men on the drag ropes and pulled the pumper to the fire through the deep snow.
 Volunteer firefighters were honored with frequent stanzas in urban newspapers and made the subject of heroizing prints by the popular American printmaking firm Currier & Ives.
 Nathaniel Currier, of Currier & Ives, served as a volunteer firefighter in New York City during the 1850s.

 In the early days of the fire service, fire companies were, more or less, social organizations.
 Being an accepted member meant a certain social status in the community.
-Remnants of that social status can still be found today in the traditional style firefighter's parade helmets that resemble top hats worn by the early firefighters.
+Remnants of that social status can still be found today in the traditional firefighter's parade helmets that resemble top hats worn by the early firefighters.
 Money that was used to help fund the organization was obtained by insurance company payouts from fighting fires.
-Firefighters could easily tell just which homeowners had fire insurance and who didn't by fire insurance marks located on the front of the home.
-Often it was a problem for homeowners who did not have insurance to have the fire company respond to a fire in their home and effectively remove belongings and such because the firefighters knew that there wouldn't be any money in it for them.
+Firefighters could easily tell which homeowners had fire insurance and which didn't by fire insurance marks on the front of the home.
+Often, it was a problem for homeowners without insurance to have the fire company respond to a fire in their home and effectively remove belongings and such, because the firefighters knew there wouldn't be any money in it for them.

-The first fire companies in Washington D.C. - the Union Fire Company, the Columbia Fire Company and the Anacostia Fire Company - were organized in 1804 to serve the White House, the Capitol and the neighborhood of Anacostia, respectively.
-By the 1840s and 1850s the differences between companies within the same city had become quite significant.
+The first fire companies in Washington D.C. - the Union Fire Company, the Columbia Fire Company, and the Anacostia Fire Company - were organized in 1804 to serve the White House, the Capitol, and the neighborhood of Anacostia, respectively.
+By the 1840s and 1850s, the differences between companies within the same city had become quite significant.

-With few exceptions like in Savannah, Georgia, firefighters denied African Americans the opportunity to join the companies or form their own ones.
-As early as 1818 in Philadelphia the local free black community attempted to form the African Fire Association.
-Meanwhile, some southern cities like Charleston and Savannah relied on African American labor.
+With few exceptions, like in Savannah, Georgia, firefighters denied African Americans the opportunity to join the companies or form their own ones.
+As early as 1818 in Philadelphia, the local free black community attempted to form the African Fire Association.
+Meanwhile, some southern cities, such as Charleston and Savannah, relied on African American labor.